Brandon Block: Life and career

 From 2010 until 2015, he worked with Blenheim the London drug and alcohol treatment service as a project worker.
 From January 2016, he took on a job as a project worker for the NHS, working with people who have multiple complex needs.
 This was a 12 month pilot which received rave reviews.
 From 2017 to the present day, he has been showcasing inspirational people who have made dramatic and significant changes in the face of adversity, via Facebook live interviews and by using his Facebook page creation 'Happy Days for Everyone'.
 He now works as a Stress Management and Goal Mapping Coach with various agencies and services to improve peoples lives and raise awareness around mental health issues.

 During detox, he was forced to take six months off from the DJ circuit in 1996.
 As his health improved the following year, so did his fortunes.
 In October 1997, he became a radio presenter alongside his old friend Alex P, presenting a show on Kiss 100.
 Later, he had three singles released under his Blockster alias – "Something Goin' On", "Grooveline" and "You Should Be..", all of which were released by Ministry of Sound.
-"You Should Be..." was a remix of "You Should Be Dancing" by the Bee Gees, and reached number 3 in the UK Singles Chart in January 1999, and "Grooveline", which sampled "The Groove Line" by Heatwave, reached number 18 in July 1999.
+His version of the Bee Gees' "You Should Be Dancing" reached number 3 on the UK Singles Chart in January 1999, and his version of Heatwave's "The Groove Line" reached number 18 in July 1999.

-In 2005, he appeared on the chatshow Heads Up with Richard Herring to discuss his life, career, anti-semitism, and his love of poker.
+In 2005, he appeared on the chatshow Heads Up with Richard Herring to discuss his life, career, antisemitism, and his love of poker.

-In September 2006, Block was on Five's reality television show Trust Me - I'm A Holiday Rep. He formerly, between 2000 and 2001, presented Brandon Block's Video Hits on Rapture TV.
+In September 2006, Block was on Five's reality television show Trust Me - I'm a Holiday Rep. He formerly, between 2000 and 2001, presented Brandon Block's Brits which also had a Jordan's Top Tips, on Rapture TV.

 On 13 January 2007, Block appeared on The Weakest Link Music Extravaganza Edition.
 He was the second to be voted off.

 Block also hosted a show alongside fellow DJ and friend Alex P on MTV Dance, where they toured Ibiza interviewing clubbers from around the island, and played the latest dance videos.